burlachenkok/exploring-python3/python3-note.md

 location.
 This operation occurs for every instruction of a program.
 Without the TLB, the virtual addressing mechanism would require several accesses to different page tables, significantly increasing the time needed.
 The TLB is a cache that stores the mapping between virtual page numbers and physical frame numbers, speeding up the address translation process for memory access.

 * `perf stat -e 'syscalls:sys_enter_*' python -c "pass"`.
 This command count system calls.
-One system called roughlt speaking takes 100-2000 instructions from the CPU.
+One system call roughly speaking takes 100-2000 instructions from the CPU.
 In Windows OS the switching from userspace to kernel space takes 1000 cycles.
 So if you have a lot of System Calls it will hurt your performance.

 * `perf stat -e 'block:*' python -c pass`.
 Count block device I/O events.
 These events are addressed directly to the block device.
 These events happen when a block device I/O request is issued (disk I/O).